 Water recycling removes contaminants from water using basic biological, chemical and physical principles.
 In municipal settings, the process of water recycling occurs in five stages: inlet, sedimentation tanks, biological treatment, humus tanks and final settlement tanks.

-Water used in business process, also known as trade water can also be recycled.
-In a business setting, a grey water recycling unit contains the elements above, but in a much smaller, all-in-one system.
+Water used in business processes, also known as trade water, can also be recycled.
+In a business setting, a greywater recycling unit contains the elements above, but in a much smaller, all-in-one system.

 Applications for Water Recycling